DigitalGlobe/gbdxtools/GBDXtools v17.0.0 Release Candidate.md

 * `spec=rgb` used to enable DRA on an image object without DRA
 * Going forward, the image object will need to be initialized with DRA to write "RGB" geotiffs
 * Geotiffs using just RGB _bands_ are possible by passing the RGB bands with the `bands` kwarg
-* Consider using the GDAL RDA Driver instead for small areas, and RDA Materialization for big areas
+* Consider using the GDAL RDA Driver instead for small areas, and RDA Materialization for large areas

 #### Base Layer Matching changes